The Bernepoo (another name it goes by) was first developed in the early 2000’s by a breeder in Canada.

 Although most breeders of the Bernepoo use a poodle to crossbreed some breeders have chosen to use a Labradoodle instead.
 We will discuss why later in the post.

 What is a Bernese/Poodle crossbreed called?

-Bernese Mountain dog and Poodle crossbreeds are known by many names including Bernedoodle (or Berniedoodle), Bernepoo, Bernese Mountain Poo, Bernese Mountain Doodle or a Bernese Poodle.
+The Bernese Mountain dog Poodle mix are known by many names including Bernedoodle (or Berniedoodle), Bernadoodle, Bernepoo, Bernese Mountain Poo, Bernese Mountain Doodle or a Bernese Poodle.

 Let’s start with our discussion with an overview of the parent breeds.

 Bernese Mountain Dog

 The Bernese Mountain dog is one of the four Swiss Mountain dog breeds that originated in the Swiss Alps.